dekum/ProjectAlpha/README.md

 <p>Create a production plant for any type of product ranging from a simple packaging system to a variety of electronic devices.
 create a production line for multimedia devices which include music and movie players.
 Design a template in Java for creating and recording all future production line items.
-For this particular production facility you will only implement a concrete class for music and movie players.</p>
+For this particular production facility, you will only implement a concrete class for music and movie players.</p>

 ## Table of Contents
 - [Step 1](#Step-1)